 Automation helps streamline processes, eliminate some or all human intervention, and reduce mistakes.
 It allows for completing a designated task efficiently, accurately, and consistently.

-In the past, implementing a series of repetitive tasks involved hand drills and screw drivers.
 Today, by automating a manual process, manufacturers can boost productivity, reduce machine start-up times, and lower their life cycle costs.
 Because of an automated process's speed and flexibility, the time to market is decreased, while consistent quality is ensured.

 Since many manufacturing processes will benefit from automation, the only question remaining is what companies need to consider as they plan to move to automation from a manual or semi-automated process.